ssciwr/onehealth-db/docs/issues.md

     mkdocs serve
     ```

-Or *permanently* by saving the variable enrionment into your conda environment
+Or *permanently* by saving the variable value into your conda environment

 ```shell
 conda activate your_env